Course Catalog 2024-2025

 SOC 350 Seminar: Caribbean Feminisms (4 Credits)

-This course will introduce students to the history and sociology of feminisms in the Cuba, the Dominican Republic, Haiti, Puerto Rico and the broader Caribbean.
-Course materials will include primary documents, secondary sources and historical fiction in English.
-However, students who are able to read Spanish will have the option of engaging with texts in that language.
+This course introduces students to the history and sociology of feminisms in Cuba, the Dominican Republic, Haiti, Puerto Rico and the broader Caribbean.
+Course materials include primary documents, secondary sources and historical fiction in English.
+However, students who are able to read Spanish have the option of engaging with texts in that language.
 Prerequisite: SOC 101, LAS 150 or SWG 150.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 14.
-Juniors and seniors only.
 Instructor permission required.
 (E) {H}{S}

 Variable